mattvenn/spi-reset-bug/README.md

 ![read count = 3](images/12byte_fail.png)

 Close up on reset transition to low when test fails.
+Clock period at 32MHz is 31ns.
+This shot is 10ns/div.

 ![reset goes low and read_count is not 0](images/reset_transition.png)